 Hours and Location

 Lounge L. is located near Gate 247 above the exit from security for connecting flights.
 It is part of the concession division of Lotte GRS.
-That company is entering the airport lounge business here and at Seoul’s Gimpo airport (GMP).
+Lotte is entering the airport lounge business here and at Seoul’s Gimpo airport (GMP).
 It is always nice to see more competition in the lounge business.

 Lounge L. overlooks the concourse, gates and flight line near Gate 247.